 From Girl at the Edge of Sky:

 She bursts through the clouds and opens her eyes.
 The sound of engines is receding, the sky around her empty.
 There’s no one to see that her eyes are grey, that she wears a scarf made from parachute silk tucked inside her collar to keep it from chafing her neck, that her boots aren’t regulation, or that she is several kilometres above the earth on which human beings have evolved.

 Lily Litvyak is no one’s idea of a fighter pilot: a tiny, dimpled teenager with golden curls who lied about her age in order to fly.
 But in the crucible of the air war against the German invaders, she becomes that rare thing–a flying ace, glorified at home and around the world as the White Lily of Stalingrad.
-The real Lily disappeared in combat in August 1943, and the facts of her life are slim, but they have inspired Lilian Nattel’s indelible portrait of a courageous young woman driven by family secrets to become an unlikely war hero.
-Even more powerfully, Nattel takes another big leap, asking the compelling question: what if Lily survived that last crash and became a prisoner of the Germans?
+The real Lily disappeared in combat in August 1943, and the facts of her life are slim, but they inspired this portrait of a courageous young woman driven by family secrets to become an unlikely war hero.
+The novel asks: what if Lily survived that last crash and became a prisoner of the Germans?

 Lily lives in a world of horrifying risk, where the life and death stakes are high in the air, but also on the ground.
 In the Soviet system, everyone is an informer, even your best friend.
 Lily lives in constant fear that she will be found out, arrested and executed as the daughter of an “enemy of the people.”
 When she ends up a German prisoner, as a Soviet officer and a Jew, the need for deception becomes even more desperate.